Getting good sleep needs to be one of your main priorities!

 If you find that no matter what you do, sleep still alludes you, then consider co-sleeping.

 Some women find the thought of co-sleeping to be too anxiety-producing.
 If this is you, then don’t give it another thought.

-But if you find that you are already bringing your baby into your bed at night or napping with your baby in order to get rest, then take the time to educate yourself about safe sleep practices.
+But if you find that you are already bringing your baby into your bed at night or napping with your baby in order to get rest, then take the time to educate yourself about

 After much difficulty managing our sleep with our first baby, my husband and I eventually began the practice of co-sleeping.